 An island is a piece of land surrounded by water.
-They can be small or very large in size.
-Some islands are formed on the continental shelf (very close to the coastline) and they are continental islands.
-Others are formed far from the continental shelf (in the ocean), and they are known as oceanic islands.
+They can be small or large.
+Some islands are formed on the continental shelf (very close to the coastline), and they are continental islands.
+Others are formed far from the continental shelf (in the ocean), and they are called oceanic islands.

 An island on a river is called ait or eyot.
-It is very common to see many small islands in one location, such as the 115 Islands of The Seychelles, off the coast of East Africa.
+It is common to see many small islands in one location, such as the 115 Islands of Seychelles, off the coast of East Africa.
 Such a collection is known as an archipelago.
-Other names of islands are cays, islets or keys.
+Other names of islands are cays, islets, or keys.

 The largest island is Greenland.

-The illustration below show a basic island on the continental shelf
+The illustration below shows a basic island on the continental shelf.

 Islands are formed in many ways.